Sycnex/Windows10Debloater/README.md

 # Donate

-If you like and appreciate my work then consider a donation for a cup of tea.
+If you like and appreciate my work then please consider a donation for a cup of coffee. :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/syncrn)